Offshore regulator follows up on Equinor’s Johan Castberg development

-The PSA started supervising Equinor’s development of the Johan Castberg field years ago, and a follow-up of the project will continue to be a high priority.
-Located in the Barents Sea, 100 kilometres north-west of Snøhvit, Johan Castberg is being developed with Equinor as operator and with Vår Energi and Petoro as the other licensees.
+The PSA started supervising Equinor’s development of the Johan Castberg field years ago, and a follow-up of the project would continue to be a high priority.
+Located in the Barents Sea, 100 kilometres northwest of Snøhvit, Johan Castberg is being developed with Equinor as the operator and with Vår Energi and Petoro as the other licensees.

 The water depth is 370 metres and the field consists of three discoveries – Skrugard, Havis and Drivis – proven between 2011 and 2013.
 All discoveries are expected to be developed together, and the plan for development and operation (PDO) was approved in June 2018.

 The field’s development is based on a floating production, storage and offloading (FPSO) vessel with additional subsea solutions including 18 horizontal production wells and 12 injection wells.
 Its hull and living quarters have been built by Sembcorp Marine in Singapore and the company recently clarified its scope of work for this FPSO vessel.

 As the project experienced challenges, including poor quality of hull welds, this resulted in increased inspection and repair work.
 Therefore, the PSA conducted a number of supervisory activities directed at Johan Castberg in the form of verifications of the facility, audits of the operator’s management systems, meetings and dialogue, and an in-depth investigation of the project.